 Gold or Precious Metals Coin Valuation Frauds

-Sometimes, the buyer receives a different coin than the one they were sold.
+Sometimes, the person receives a different coin than the one they were sold.
 Often, the coin is of lower value than the one they were sold.

 For instance, a mature lady in her 70s wanted to liquidate her coins by selling them to a dealer.
 The dealer offered her $10,000 for the coins.